nodejs/node/doc/guides/writing_tests.md

 ## What is a test?

 A test must be a node script that exercises a specific functionality provided by node and checks that it behaves as expected.
-It should return 0 on success, otherwise it will fail.
+It should exit with code `0` on success, otherwise it will fail.
 A test will fail if:

-- It exits by calling `process.exit(code)` where `code != 0`
-- It exits due to an uncaught exception.
+- It exits by setting `process.exitCode` to a non-zero number.
+  - This is most often done by having an assertion throw an uncaught Error.
+  - Occasionally, using `process.exit(code)` may be appropriate.
 - It never exits.
 In this case, the test runner will terminate the test because it sets a maximum time limit.